mfmezger/conversational-agent-langchain/README.md

 This project is a conversational agent that uses Aleph Alpha and OpenAI Large Language Models to generate responses to user queries.
 The agent also includes a vector database and a REST API built with FastAPI.

 Features
-- Uses Aleph Alpha and OpenAI Large Language Models to generate responses to user queries.
+- Uses Large Language Models to generate responses to user queries.
 - Includes a vector database to store and retrieve information.
 - Provides a REST API built with FastAPI for easy integration with other applications.
 - Has a basic gui.